 The North American datum of 1983 (NAD83) is the current horizontal or geometric datum for the United States.
 It provides latitude and longitude and some height information.

-Unfortunately NAD83 is not the only datum you’ll encounter.
+Unfortunately, NAD83 is not the only datum you’ll encounter.
 Before the current datum was defined, many maps were created using different starting points.
-And even today, people continue to change geodetic datums in an effort to make them more accurate.
+And even today, people continue to change geodetic datums to make them more accurate.

 A common problem is when different coordinate locations are stored in different reference systems.
-When combining data from different users or eras, it is important to transform all information to common geodetic datums.
+When combining data from different users or eras, it is important to transform all information into common geodetic datums.

 Projected coordinate systems are based on geographic coordinates, which are in turn referenced to a datum.
 For example, the State Plane Coordinate System can be referenced to either NAD83 and NAD27 geodetic datums.

 The NAD27 datum was based on the Clarke Ellipsoid of 1866: